irwin-chen/chalk-up/README.md

 - User can log in to an account
 - User can create a new account
 - User can chat with other users in real time
-- User can view messages in chat
+- User can view messages in a chat
 - User can send a message to another user
 - User can view profiles of other users
 - User can view a list of other user profiles